 //[x] = parameter

-With this new code implemented, you will only need 1 parameter to begin seeing period over period data.
+With this new code implemented, you will only need one parameter to begin seeing period-over-period data.

 Build a parameter.

-After you exclude filter, you’re left with two distinct periods of time.
-Which is now set by your parameter.
+After you exclude the filter, you’re left with two distinct periods, which is now set by your parameter.

-The parameter is an input into your period over period algorithm.
-Which takes the number of parameters inputted as months.
+The parameter is input into your period-over-period algorithm, which takes the number of parameters inputted as months.

-When you add more numbers to the input, you’re increasing the months.
-Because we don’t love static solutions, let’s optimize the date bucket solution too!
+When you add more numbers to the input, you’re increasing the number of months.
+Because we don’t love static solutions, let’s optimize the date bucket solution, too!

-Update “month” with your new parameter d, which stands for date part.
+Update “month” with your new parameter d, the date part.

-Notice we change the notes on the bottom of the calculation, leaving comments at the bottom or top is a great way to tell other tableau consultants what you did.
+Notice we change the notes on the bottom of the calculation; leaving comments at the bottom or top is a great way to tell others what you did.

-We can further simplify our life by removing the “logical looking text values” and cut it back to only an integer!
-Rename your calc to a single letter to simplify your future development.
+We can simplify our life by removing the “logical-looking text values” and cutting them back to only an integer!
+Rename your calc to a single letter to facilitate your future development.

-At this point, your calculation is rather efficient and utilizing many parameters.
-When you save calc or hit OKAY, the settings on the filter will change, check out the popup that follows.
+At this point, your calculation is relatively efficient and utilizes many parameters.
+When you save calc or hit OKAY, the settings on the filter will change; check out the following popup.

-The previous condition was excluding the “Filter bucket” from our period over period solution.
+The previous condition excluded the “Filter bucket” from our period-over-period solution.

 Filter 2!
-And we are now showing 0, as current, and 1 as previous.
+We are now showing 0, as current and 1 as previous.

 This will save a lot of time when generating calculations like;